ayush51/tutorial/tutorial.md

 <a name="video_chat"></a>
 #### Video chat

-Surfly also allows you communicate in your session with video chat.
+Surfly also allows you communicate within the session via video chat.
 You can also maximise the video to full screen, or restrict the video quality.
 However, if you do not want to use it, it can be easily disabled.

 <a name="document_sharing"></a>